John Donelson: Career

 Donelson served in the Virginia House of Burgesses.
 From about 1770 to 1779, he operated the Washington Iron Furnace at Rocky Mount, Franklin County, Virginia.

 He next moved to the Watauga settlements on the Holston and Watauga rivers in Washington District, North Carolina.
 They came into conflict with the Overhill Cherokee on the far side of the Appalachians.
 Because of armed conflict and flooding in his settlement, Donelson temporarily moved his family to safer areas in Kentucky.

 Along with James Robertson who traveled the overland route, Donelson and a large number of pioneers traveled down the Tennessee and other rivers in excess of 1,000 miles to Middle Tennessee, where they co-founded Fort Nashborough, in 1780.
 This eventually developed as the city of Nashville, Tennessee.
 A collection of his diaries are kept in Cleveland Hall, in Nashville.

+Immediately prior to his death, Donelson was serving as a U.S. Indian commissioner "traveling to the Southeastern nations, including the towns of the Chickamauga Cherokees, endeavoring to negotiate a peace that would deliver the Cumberland settlements from the ongoing siege."

 Personal life

 Donelson married Rachel (née Stockley) (1730–1801) in 1744.
 They had eleven children, including four daughters who married well and had descendants who became prominent military men and politicians.

 Youngest daughter Rachel first married Lewis Robards in 1787; she later married Andrew Jackson of Tennessee.
 He was elected president of the United States in 1828.
 She died in December of that year, shortly before he was inaugurated in January 1829.

 Daughter Mary Donelson married Captain John Caffery, and two of their descendants served in national political office.